 When looking for ice making equipment for sale, it’s important to know if the ice equipment is from a bakery or brewery.
 Both of these establishments produce a lot of yeast, which saturate the air and end up in your ice machine.
 Yeast is the main food source for mold and slime proliferation.
 If the machine wasn’t receiving proper cleanings to address the high yeast environment, it’s likely the interior could have significant mold and slime growth.

 Health inspectors commonly write code violations for excess mold and slime growth.
 While mold and slime are not something that will necessarily damage an ice maker, a dirty ice machine should be priced accordingly.
+We recommend to bakery and brewery owners that they should receive more than two professional cleanings per year.
+Prospective buyers of a used ice machine should expect the same before buying.
 Professional cleanings can cost a few hundred dollars.
-The seller should not pass that charge on to the buyer unless fully stated.
+The seller should not pass that cost on to the buyer.

 Warehouses, Factories, and Busy Kitchens